CoderUndefined/ThesisReview/README.md

-# BackupRepos
+# ThesisReview
-backup for projects
+This is solely for reviewing the thesis.
+Nothing should be added